fetch-rewards/swift-locking/README.md

 var count: Int
 ```

+And that's it!
+Access to your property's underlying data is now synchronized using an `OSAllocatedUnfairLock`.
+You can continue
+to use your property just as you normally would, without ever needing to directly access the private, underscored property that
+is managing mutual exclusion for you.

 > [!IMPORTANT]
 > The property to which `@Locked` is attached must be a `var` and have an explicit type:
 > ```swift